 Occupational therapy treatment for TBI strives to improve independence and address challenges in adapting to the home and school environment; TBI occupational therapy helps patients engage in daily activities.

 Speech therapy after traumatic brain injury includes a variety of goals, ranging from feeding/swallowing to rehabilitation of word articulation and augmentative communication.
 Even after less serious injuries, family support and counseling, in addition to medical care and therapies, are also vital.

-After initial intensive pediatric tbi rehabilitative treatment, when children reintegrate into community and schools, intensive outpatient rehabilitation helps facilitate continued recovery and progress.
-A stimulating brain injury therapy environment is crucial in encouraging creative and integrated use of functions, reducing behavioral difficulties, and helping increase self-esteem.
-Come visit us at NAPA Center and see what we can achieve together!
+After initial intensive paediatric TBI rehabilitative treatment, when children reintegrate into community and schools, intensive outpatient rehabilitation helps facilitate continued recovery and progress.
+A stimulating TBI therapy environment is crucial in encouraging creative and integrated use of functions, reducing behavioral difficulties, and helping increase self-esteem.
+Come visit us at NAPA Centre and see what we can achieve together!

-Cait Parr is a pediatric physical therapist at NAPA Center.
+Cait Parr is a paediatric physiotherapist at NAPA Centre.
 Her favorite animal is snails, because they remind her to slow down and enjoy the beautiful details about life.
 She loves desserts almost as much as she loves long walks with her husband on the beach at sunset.

 At NAPA Centre, we take an individualised approach to therapy because we understand that each child is unique with very specific needs.
 We embrace differences with an understanding that individualised programs work better.
 For this reason, no two therapeutic programs are alike.
 If your child needs our services, we will work closely with you to select the best therapies for them, creating a customised program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.